Prerequisite:

-In the previous article we saw that the proof of Chen’s Theorem is based on sieve theory.
-But what is a sieve?
-In this article we’ll explain it based on the most famous example of a sieve, that of Eratosthenes.
+In this article we’ll explain what a sieve is, based on the most famous example, the sieve of Eratosthenes.
 It allows you to answer a simple question: given an integer N \geq 2, what are the prime numbers less than or equal to N?

 From a property of divisors to the sieve of Eratosthenes